luhuimao/morgan/book/src/wallet.md

 SUBCOMMANDS:
     address                  Get your public key
-    airdrop                  Request a batch of lamports
+    airdrop                  Request a batch of difs
     balance                  Get your balance
     cancel                   Cancel a transfer
     confirm                  Confirm transaction by signature